samaursa/tlocEngine_wiki/Home.md

 This will create an `INSTALL` folder in the `root` of the repository which has a `build` folder.
 If you had made a directory called `build_2015` then you will find a `build_2015` folder in there.

-The reason we went this route is to allow different build configurations to work simultaneously.
+The reason to go this route is to allow different build configurations to work simultaneously.
 For example, we can have `VS2012, VS2013` and `VS2015` builds running simultaneously making it easier to test different builds before distributing the engine.
+Moreover, we can have `Debug` and `Release` builds for all the different configurations also running simultaneously.

 ###tlocEngine###